omergunal/PoT/README.md

 ### How it works?

 * 1- Collect data from target's twitter account
-* 2- Find target's friend and copy her/him account.
+* 2- Find target's friend and copy her/him account
-* 3- Write a tweet like her/him
+* 3- Generate tweet automatically and send it

 ### Installation
 ```